skywolf829/APMGSRN/README.md

 ## Installation

+Installation is for any platform with a CUDA device.
+If using Windows, we highly recommend using Windows Subsystem for Linux (WSL) as the installation is smoother and there are no performance downsides.
+The installation will still work without WSL (on native Windows), but there may be difficulties with some of the packages used for our renderer.

 We recommend the use of conda for management of Python version and packages.
 To install, run the following:
 ```
 conda env create --file environment.yml